Our Staff & Volunteers

 Aidan Key (he)

-Key is the coauthor of Gender Cognition in Transgender Children (Psychological Science 2015), Trans Bodies, Trans Selves: Children (Oxford University Press, 2014) and Transgender Student Advocacy and Support: Evolving Ethics in a Time of Devolving Policy (presented 2017: Philosophy of Education Society Annual Conference).
-He is currently authoring a book, Trans Children in Today’s Schools (Oxford University Press; expected publication 2019).
-The Greater Seattle Business Association honored Key as the Humanitarian of the Year (2017) and The Pride Foundation, Ingersoll Gender Center, Chicago Black Pride, Seattle Out and Proud, have praised Key’s work as well.
-He has often been featured in the national media, including the Oprah Winfrey Show, NPR’s Diane Rehm Show, Al Jazeera America, Larry King Live and Fresh Air with Terry Gross.
+Key is the coauthor of Gender Cognition in Transgender Children (Psychological Science 2015), Trans Bodies, Trans Selves: Children (1st and 2nd editions, 2014, 2021: Oxford University Press).
+He is currently authoring a book, Trans Children in Today’s Schools (Oxford University Press; expected publication 2021).
+The Greater Seattle Business Association honored Key as the Humanitarian of the Year (2017) and Seattle Magazine proclaimed Key as one of The Most Influential People of 2019.

 Kristin Wilson-Key (she)